-Directly to the person who raised the concern, unless it has been raised anonymously

-To the individual involved and any witnesses
+- > Directly to the person who raised the concern, unless it has been raised anonymously - , To the individual involved and any witnesses

-The headteacher will use the information collected to categorise the type of behaviour and determine any further action, in line with the school's code of conduct.
+The headteacher will use the information collected to categorise the type of behaviour and determine any further action, in line with the school's Staff Code of Conduct.
+The headteacher will be the ultimate decision-maker in respect of all low-level concerns, though they may wish to collaborate with the DSL.